-This paper presents then that the Rapid Structured Literature Review (RSLR), which has been developed from our experiences to date of supervising SLR undertaken by masters and undergraduate students.
-The RSLR has been constructed as three major stages: conceptualisation (the need and problem definition); Operational aspects (conducting the literature search); structuring and reporting the RSLR (reporting).
+This paper has presented the rapid structured literature review (RSLR), which has been developed from our experiences to date of supervising SLR undertaken by masters and undergraduate students.
+The RSLR has been constructed as three major stages: conceptualisation (the need and problem definition); operational aspects (conducting the literature search); structuring and reporting the RSLR (reporting).
 This reflects the categories presented in the previous section.
-Since the students reported that they could not find the resources and time to include the quality panel stage into a six-month project schedule allocated for their dissertation, the RSLR procedure broadly follows Tranfield et al's (2003) ten stage model, but does not include the quality panel stage.
+Since the students reported that they could not find the resources and time to include the quality panel stage into a six-month project schedule allocated for their dissertation, the RSLR procedure broadly follows Tranfield, et al's (2003) ten-stage model, but does not include the quality panel stage.
 However, there is included a suggested epistemological framework in which the RSLR can be located.
 This does not appear in any literature concerning SLR.
-Also, included is a suggested data analysis procedure.
+Also included is a suggested data analysis procedure.
 Again this is drawn from the experiences found when supervising students.
-The three stages are therefore, based upon 'real experience' from the field and not theoretical or hypothetical 'model making'.
+The three stages are therefore, based upon "real experience" from the field and not theoretical or hypothetical "model making".
 The three stage eight step model we suggest is presented within appendix 1.